Listen to the related podcast episode for this post.

 Many people like to give static mock-ups, but why not give them a real working website when it can be made at the press of a button.
-Putting the four hours in up front to secure the client pays off in a big way.
-Especially because that’s four hours less that you have to do after you get hired.
+Putting the four hours in upfront to secure the client pays off in a big way.
+Especially because that’s four hours less than you have to do after you get hired.

 Taking It a Step Further

 Want to take this to the next level and make some additional income while doing it?
 Check out the follow-up post, Host Client Websites with WordPress Multisite.